globalista-dev/bm40-abnt2/README.md

 Alternatively, you might want to download the .hex file and flash it using QMK Toolbox.
 I highly advise against doing this, as you cannot customize the keymap to your liking.

+There is also a .json file that can be used with the online QMK Configurator.
+I cannot guarantee that it will always be updated and a 1:1 copy of the keymap.c file.

 Do note that I am NOT responsible for anything you do with these files.
 This is not a tutorial.
 Do not try to flash this on a board other than BM40 from KPRepublic.

 Please read on how to use, build and flash with QMK.
 Here is a comprehensive guide: https://beta.docs.qmk.fm/